osate/osate2/analyses/org.osate.analysis.flows/doc/latency.md

 1. the type and name of the **contributor**
 2. the **minimum specified** latency as indicated by the latency property value associated with the contributor.
 (The latency property takes a range value and the lower bound is used as minumum).
 3. the **minimum actual** latency value used by the analysis.
 This value is determined by properties in the architecture design, e.g., the period and execution time of a thread, or the transmission time by a bus.
 If no actual value can be determined the specified value is used.
-4. the **minimum subtotals** column is optional and can be enabled through preference settings
-5. the **minimum method** used to determine the minimum actual value.
+4. the **minimum method** used to determine the minimum actual value.
 The labels are:
--- **no latency**: the value zero as no latency contribution was specified or computed from the design -- **specified**: use of the specified latency property value -- **processing time**: processing related latency contribution of a component based on compute execution time and deadline -- **transmission**: latency contribution for a connection based on binding to a virtual bus or bus using latency property values of those components or based transmission time computation based on data size property values of the data being transmitted (if Transmission_Time and Data_Size have been specified
+-- **no latency**: the value zero as no latency contribution was specified or computed from the model -- **specified**: use of the specified latency property value -- **processing time**: processing related latency contribution of a component based on compute execution time and deadline -- **transmission time**: latency contribution for a connection.
+Uses on binding to a virtual bus or bus using latency property values of those components or based transmission time computation based on data size property values of the data being transmitted if Transmission_Time and Data_Size have been specified
+-- **queued** latency contribution due to queuing.
+Uses on queue size, execution time, and period property values -- **sampling** latency contribution due to a component sampling periodically.
+Uses period property values.
+This value may differ in synchronous and asynchronous system settings
--- **queuing** latency (based on queue size and execution time property values) -- **sampling** latency (based on period property values -- **first sampling** latency (based on period property values -- **partition output** latency (based on major frame (MF) and partition schedule (PE)  property values) -- **partition offset** latency (based on major frame and partition schedule property values)
+-- **first sampling** latency contribution.
+Uses period property values.
+Not sensitive to a/synchronous system -- **delayed sampling** latency contribution contribution due delayed connection.
+Uses period property values -- **sampling protocol/bus** latency contribution due to periodic bus protocol.
+Uses period property values -- **partition major frame** latency contribution due to periodic execution of a partition.
+Uses major frame from ARINC653 schedule or period property of virtual processor representing the partition
+-- **partition output** latency contribution due to delay in output to end of partition (PE) or major frame (MF).
+Uses property values from ARINC653 partition schedule
+-- **partition offset** latency contribution due to partition offset in the partition schedule, either from beginning of major frame or earlier partition in the same schedule.
+Uses property values from ARINC653 partition schedule
-6. the **maximum specified**, **maximum actual**, **maximum subtotals**, and **maximum method** columns describe the maximum latency contribution
+5. the **maximum specified**, **maximum actual**, **maximum subtotals**, and **maximum method** columns describe the maximum latency contribution
-7. the **comments** column provides additional details on the calculations and may give warnings or error messages to report inconsistencies.
+6. the **comments** column provides additional details on the calculations and may give warnings or error messages to report inconsistencies.

 > If connections are bound to virtual buses and buses, then those components are shown in parentheses “()”.
 Their latency numbers add up to the latency number shown as actual for the connection.